csc-training/csc-env-eff/slides/05_batch_jobs.md

 - On a laptop we are used to start a program(job) by clicking on an icon and the job starts instantly
 - If we start many jobs at the same time we occasionally run into problems like running out of memory etc.
 - In an HPC environment the computer is shared among hundreds of other users who all have different resource needs
-- In order to avoid problems and make the usage as efficient as possible, all HPC jobs include an **estimate on how much resources they are expected to use**
+- HPC batch jobs include an **estimate (requirement) on how much resources they are expected to use**

 # What is a batch job?
 2/2
 - A batch job consists of two parts: A resource request and the actual computing step
 - A job is not started directly, but sent into a **queue**
-- Depending on the resources requested by the single job, and how many other jobs there are, the job usually have to wait for some time to get started
+- Depending on the requested resources and load, the job may need to wait to get started
 - At CSC (and HPC systems in general) all heavy computing must be done via batch jobs (see [Usage policy](https://docs.csc.fi/computing/overview/#usage-policy))

 # What is a batch job system?
 1/2
-- A resource management system that keeps track of all batch jobs that uses, or would like to use the computing resources
+- A resource management system that keeps track of all batch jobs that use, or would like to use the computing resources
-- Aim is to share the resources in an efficient and fair way
+- Aims to share the resources in an efficient and fair way
 - Optimizes resource usage by filling the compute node with most suitable jobs
-- The batch system allows users to submit jobs requesting the resources (runtime, nodes, cores, memory, GPUs) that they need

 # What is a batch job system?
 2/2
 - A job is queued and starts when the requested resources become available